Why is the 4th of July celebrated in the US?

 Published on February 24, 2022 / Updated by Angéline Gras-Kresse on February 14, 2024

-Why do they celebrate the 4th of July in the US?
+Why is the 4th of July celebrated in the US?
 Simply put, it’s the United States of America’s birthday.
 US Americans love to celebrate with noisy fireworks and US flag-themed clothing and food and BBQs.
 What is the story of the 1st Independence Day?
-Let’s get to the bottom of how and why for the 4th of July in this article.
+Whether you’re learning English or simply interested in American history, let’s get to the bottom of how and why for the 4th of July in this article.